kluster-ai/docs/get-started/api.md

 - Cancel jobs when needed
 - View supported models

-The kluster.ai Batch API is designed to handle your large-scale LLM workloads efficiently and reliably.
-Have questions or suggestions?
-We'd love to hear from you at [support@kluster.ai](mailto:support@kluster.ai).
+The kluster.ai Batch API is designed to efficiently and reliably handle your large-scale LLM workloads.
+Do you have questions or suggestions?
+The [support](mailto:support@kluster.ai) team would love to hear from you.